shailensukul/Whittley-CR2180/TrailerMaintenance.md

 * At a minimum, annually check your bearings (and change and or re grease) and brake pads, and optionally, change the brake fluid also.
 (You may want to look into Bearing Buddy, but I prefer not to)

 * Purchase a spare tyre wrench and keep it in the boat.
-When travelling over long distances, the nuts will come loose due to vibratation and it is a good idea to stop every hour and check and tighten them.
+When travelling over long distances, the nuts will may loose due to vibratation and it is a good idea to stop and check and optionally, tighten them, when you make your pit stops.

 ![Tyre Wrench](/images/TyreWrench.JPG)